raiseerco/raiseerco.github.io/README.md

 ### Tools and samples

+- [Ethereum Developer Tools List](https://github.com/ConsenSys/ethereum-developer-tools-list): A guide to available tools, components, patterns, and platforms for developing applications on Ethereum, y ConsenSys
 - [DappTools](https://github.com/dapphub/dapptools): a suite of Ethereum focused CLI tools
 - [HardHat Tutorials](https://hardhat.org/tutorial/)
 - [Projects for learning solidity and ethereum](https://github.com/antico5/solidity_learning)
 - [EthereumDev](https://ethereumdev.io/): From deploying your first smart contract to interacting with DeFi protocols
-- [Scaffold-eth](https://github.com/austintgriffith/scaffold-eth): provides an off-the-shelf stack for rapid prototyping on Ethereum, giving developers access to state-of-the-art tools to quickly learn and ship an Ethereum-based dApp.
+- [Scaffold-eth](https://github.com/austintgriffith/scaffold-eth): provides an off-the-shelf stack for rapid prototyping on Ethereum, giving developers access to state-of-the-art tools to quickly learn and ship an Ethereum-based dApp
 - [EtherScripter](https://etherscripter.com): a smart contract visual scripting tool
 - [Eth.build](https://eth.build/): An Educational Sandbox For Web3
 - [BuidlGuidl](https://buidlguidl.com/): A curated group of products, prototypes, and tutorials made with Scaffold-eth